Young Scientist Prize 2018

 A £4,500 award recognising the outstanding work of a young investigator pursuing research into osteoporosis and/or fragility fractures.

-The winner will be invited to receive the Prize and give a 15 minute presentation on their work and how they intend to utilise the Prize at the Charity's Osteoporosis Conference .
+The winner will be invited to receive the Prize and give a 15 minute presentation on their work and how they intend to utilise the Prize at the Charity's Osteoporosis Conference in December 2018.
 The winner will also be invited to write an article for our quarterly health professional journal publication Osteoporosis Review.

 How to Apply